StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Which Canadian brokerage has the lowest fees?

-There are several zero-commission brokers in Canada.
-Wealthsimple has no account maintenance fees, no inactivity fees and charges no commission on Canadian and U.S. stocks and exchange-traded funds.
+Wealthsimple is a great option for a low-fee Canadian broker as it has no account maintenance fees, no inactivity fees, and charges no commission on Canadian and U.S. stocks and exchange-traded funds.
+That said, at Weathsimple there are fees for options trading and exercises and currency conversion, along with some administrative fees.

-There are fees for options trading and exercises and currency conversion, along with some administrative fees.
-National Bank Discount Brokers is zero-commission, but does charge inactivity fees.
-Mogotrade also doesn’t charge commissions, but its offerings are limited to stocks and ETFs.
-We prefer brokers that offer clients more investment options and tools.
+There are of course several zero-commission brokers in Canada, but often either additional fees or spreads often drive the overall costs up or they offer far less in the way of markets or platforms.
+For example, National Bank Discount Brokers is zero-commission, but does charge inactivity fees.
+Mogotrade doesn’t charge commissions, but its offerings are limited to stocks and ETFs.
+I prefer brokers that offer clients more investment options and tools, like Wealthsimple.

 What is the best Canadian broker for both US and Canadian stocks?